mshokrnezhad/iLunarLander/README.md

 ***

 This process is implemented in [main.py](DDPG/main.py).
 The actor and critic networks, defined in [ADN.py](DDPG/ADN.py) and [CDN.py](DDPG/CDN.py) respectively, leverage PyTorch for model building and optimization.
-The replay buffer is defined in [Memory.py](DDPG/Memory.py), and the noise
+All structures and parameters are configured based on the source paper.
+The replay buffer is defined in [Memory.py](DDPG/Memory.py), and the noise function is introduced in [OU_Noise.py](DDPG/OU_Noise.py) based on the Ornstein–Uhlenbeck process (see [this link](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process#Mathematical_properties)).

 ### Outcomes